taranrai/taranrai/README.md

 I do data science and AI/ML things.

-- 🎓 **Education:** PhD in AI/ML for Digital Pathology, MSc in Data Science, Bachelors in Economics and Finance
-- 🤔 **Interests:** Data Science, AI/ML Engineering, AI/ML in Digital Pathology, LLM applications in business

 Most of my projects are private.
 Feel free to contact me for more information.

 #### 🌐 Connect with Me